Mami Tomoe: In Madoka Magica

 An experienced magical girl, Mami rescues Madoka Kaname and Sayaka Miki from a witch's barrier and decides to act as a mentor to them should they choose to become magical girls.
-She lives alone in a penthouse after the death of her parents in a car accident, during which she was only able to survive by contracting with Kyubey to save her own life.
+She lives alone in an apartment after the death of her parents in a car accident, during which she was only able to survive by contracting with Kyubey to save her own life.

 Mami fights with the belief that she would protect others from the threat of witches and their familiars, and her appearance had a great influence on Madoka and Sayaka.
 However, although she appears as a reliable senior in front of them, beneath this facade is someone who deeply suffers from loneliness.
 Mami laments to Madoka that her job as a magical girl has left her lonely.
 Hearing this, Madoka confesses to Mami that she wants to become a magical girl like her and fight alongside her, making Mami feel joy and happiness.
 Mami then shows off by fighting the doll-like witch Charlotte only for the witch to suddenly transform into a huge caterpillar-like creature that kills Mami right before Madoka’s eyes.

 As the series progress, it is revealed by Kyubey that Mami never learned the truth about witches and magical girls; as witches are the final forms of magical girls.
 Having been ignorant of the magical girls' purpose and the witches' true nature, Mami learned the truth in one of the previous timelines in Homura’s timeloops.
-Acting calmly and calculative upon learning this revelation, seeing it as the only way to prevent more witches from appear, Mami murdered Kyoko and attempted to kill Homura before being killed by Madoka.
+Acting calmly and calculative upon learning this revelation, seeing it as the only way to prevent more witches from appearing, Mami murdered Kyoko and attempted to kill Homura before being killed by Madoka.
 Mami is later revived in the new timeline by Ultimate Madoka along with Kyoko as they support Homura.

-Puella Magi Madoka Magica the Movie: Rebellion shows that Mami has the potential to become one of the most powerful magical girl if in peak form, when she isn’t held back by her crippling loneliness, as a result of her becoming close friends with Charlotte’s original form Nagisa in the guise of Bebe.
+Puella Magi Madoka Magica the Movie: Rebellion shows that Mami has the potential to become one of the most powerful magical girls if in peak form when she isn’t held back by her crippling loneliness (as a result of her becoming close friends with Charlotte’s original form Nagisa in the guise of Bebe).
 After Homura rewrites reality, Mami is seen saving Nagisa from falling packages of cheese, implying the two remain friends.